 - Use vertical space effectively

-Multi-Functional Furniture for Maximum Utility
+Multi-Functional Furniture Designed for Practical Use

 Popular multi-functional furniture ideas